Teoroo-CMC/PiNN/doc/datasets/load_data.rst

 ---------------------

-It is a common practice to split the dataset into subsets for validation in ML tasks.
+It is a common practice to split the dataset into subsets for validation in machine learning tasks.
 Our dataset loaders support a ``split`` option to do this.
 The ``split`` can be a nested dictionary of relative ratios of subsets.
 The dataset loader will return a nested structure of datasets with corresponding ratios.
 For example:

 .. code:: python